stwobe/pyfunesque/README.md

-This is a fun Python timer app - with suonds from your machine
+This is a fun Python timer app - with sounds from your machine!!!